A Slice of Paradise on the NSW South Coast

 The Guild – Milton

-We dined at The Guild the night after our Rick Stein experience, and I was surprised to find I enjoyed the food here even more.
+We dined at The Guild the night after our Rick Stein experience, and it surprised me to find I enjoyed the food here even more.
 Stefano, the owner, helped us choose the most delicious wine from a very extensive and impressive list.

 Where: 3/65 Princes Hwy, Milton